TrinityTBC/core/doc/install_win.md

 5. Run `cmake-gui` and indicate the repository as the source directory, and a directory of your choice to hold the compiled artifacts.

-5. Install MariaDB, as instructed in the "Setting Up The DB" section below.
+5. Install MySQL, as instructed in the "Setting Up The DB" section below.

 6. Click Configure, then tweak the variables that appear.